We’re delighted that you are applying to Wheaton! The information below will guide you through the application process.

 Admission application and fee

-Wheaton offers first-year applicants a choice of two ways to apply: the Wheaton First-Year Application and the Common Application.
-Both applications will be available in August.
-If you’d like to be notified when the applications are available, please let us know.
+First-year applicants can apply to Wheaton using the Common Application (choose Wheaton College MA).
 The application fee is $60 and may be paid online as part of the application process or by personal check, made payable to Wheaton College.
 If the fee is a burden that will prevent you from applying, please see your guidance counselor to inquire about a Waiver or indicate that it is a hardship when you submit your application.
 If you encounter technical questions or problems using the Common Application, please contact Common Application support team or utilize the Help option on each page of the Common App.
-If you experience technical issues with the Wheaton application, please email the Admission Office.

 Required credentials (in addition to the Wheaton Application or the Common Application)